magiclane/magiclane-maps-sdk-examples-for-android/FlyToArea/README.md

 ## Overview

-This example app present the followings:
+This example app demonstrates the following features:
 - Search for a landmark.
-- Fly to resulted landmark, if exists.
+- Fly to the resulting landmark, if it exists.

 ## Build instructions